microsoft/playwright/docs/src/api/class-page.md

 * since: v1.48
 - `url` <[string]|[RegExp]|[function]\([URL]\):[boolean]>

 Only WebSockets with the url matching this pattern will be routed.
-A string pattern can be relative to the [`option: baseURL`] from the context options.
+A string pattern can be relative to the [`option: Browser.newContext.baseURL`] context option.

 ### param: Page.routeWebSocket.handler
 * since: v1.48